House of Gucci: Plot

-Italian police search Maurizio's, attempting to arrest him for forging Rodolfo's signature.
-His family flees to Switzerland, where Maurizio meets his old friend Paola Franchi.
-After an argument between Maurizio and Patrizia, he decides that he is tired of his wife's influence on him and the company.
+Italian police search Maurizio, attempting to arrest him for forging Rodolfo's signature.
+He flees to Switzerland, where Maurizio meets his old friend Paola Franchi.
+After an argument between Maurizio and Patrizia, he is tired of his wife's influence on him and the company.
 He orders his wife and daughter to return to Italy, and begins an affair with Paola, which Pina senses.

 When Maurizio's business plans harm the company, he seeks assistance from investment firm Investcorp, through which he hatches a scheme to acquire shares of the company from a now-impoverished Paolo.
 Aldo returns from prison and immediately realizes what Paolo has done.
-When Investcorp offers to buy out Aldo, he refuses until Maurizio reveals himself to be the deal's instigator.
-Dejected, Aldo sells the shares and cuts contact with Maurizio.
+When Investcorp offers to buy out Aldo, he refuses, until Maurizio reveals himself to be the deal's instigator.
+Dejected, Aldo sells the shares and cuts out communication with Maurizio.

-Patrizia attempts a reconciliation with Maurizio, but he flatly ignores her.
-He soon asks her for a divorce through his longtime assistant Domenico De Sole, a request that she refuses.
+Patrizia attempts a reconciliation with Maurizio, but he bluntly ignores her.
+He soon asks her for a divorce through his longtime assistant, Domenico De Sole, a request that she refuses.
 Maurizio recruits up-and-coming designer Tom Ford to revitalize the company's image through a new line.
 His products are successful, but Maurizio has so thoroughly mismanaged the company that, by 1995, Investcorp's leaders feel compelled to buy him out, replacing him with Tom and Domenico.

-Patrizia eventually grows so furious with Maurizio that she asks Pina to help her assassinate him, so Pina puts her in contact with two hitmen.
+Patrizia eventually grows ever more furious with Maurizio.
+She asks Pina for help in assassinating him.
+Pina puts her in contact with two hitmen.
 A few days later, they shoot Maurizio to death in broad daylight outside his office.

 Patrizia takes her husband's last name while announcing herself in court, indicating that she still considers herself to be a Gucci, even if the law does not.

 Patrizia, Pina and the hitmen are sentenced to long prison terms following their arrests for murder.
-Aldo dies of prostate cancer in 1990, and Paolo dies in poverty shortly following the sale of their shares to Maurizio.
+Aldo dies of prostate cancer in 1990, and Paolo dies in poverty shortly following the sale of his shares to Maurizio.
 Gucci is fully acquired by Investcorp, and continues to be successfully managed.
-No Gucci family members remain at the company.
+Ultimately, no Gucci family members remain with the company.